Dev-SimonD/myblog/README.md

-### clone of start up jobs front end with React and Bootstrap
+### Clone of start up jobs front end with React and Bootstrap (available at msuj.surge.sh)

 * Mobile Version Update: